zendframework/zend-hydrator/docs/book/v3/migration.md

 This version removes support for zend-servicemanager v2 service names.
 Under zend-servicemanager v2, most special characters were removed, and the name normalized to all lowercase.
-Now, only fully qualified class names are mapped to factories, and short names (names omitting the namespace) are mapped as aliases.
+Now, only fully qualified class names are mapped to factories, and short names (names omitting the namespace and/or "Hydrator" suffix) are mapped as aliases.

+Additionally, version 3 ships a standalone, PSR-11 compliant version, `Zend\Hydrator\StandaloneHydratorPluginManager`.
+By default, the `HydratorManager` service alias will point to the `StandaloneHydratorPluginManager` if zend-servicemanager is not installed, and the `HydratorPluginManager` otherwise.
+See the [plugin managers chapter](plugin-managers.md) for more details.